 Students interested in preparing for the teaching profession while completing a major in Chicano and Latino Studies are encouraged to enroll in the Pre-Teaching Credential Preparation Track (Multiple Subject).
 It is designed to help students qualify for entry into the Multiple-Subject (Elementary) Teaching Credential program, and to pass the CBEST.
 This program is suited for all students.
 Please refer to the Education section of the catalog for more information on the multiple subjects teaching credential program.

 Degree Requirements Units

-General education (50, 3-4 units in major) 46-47
+General education 50

-Major Core requirements 35-36
+Major requirements 36

 Multiple subjects concentration 26

-Credential prerequisites 11-13
+Credential prerequisites 9

-Total units needed for graduation 120-121
+Total units needed for graduation 121